jorisvandenbossche/course-python-geospatial/notebooks/05-spatial-operations-overlays.md

 ## Unary union and dissolve

-Another useful method is the `unary_union` attribute, which converts the set of geometry objects in a GeoDataFrame into a single geometry object by taking the union of all those geometries.
+Another useful method is `union_all()` (in older GeoPandas versions this is available as the `unary_union` attribute), which converts the set of geometry objects in a GeoDataFrame into a single geometry object by taking the union of all those geometries.

 For example, we can construct a single Shapely geometry object for the Africa continent: